 What is a balance sheet?

-The line items for each side are listed in order of liquidity, with the more liquid items (e.g., cash and inventory) listed before accounts that are more illiquid (e.g., plant, property, and equipment).
+Line items on each side of your balance sheet are listed in order of liquidity, with the more liquid items (e.g., cash and inventory) listed before accounts that are more illiquid (e.g., plant, property, and equipment).

 Why is the balance sheet important?

-The balance sheet equation is used to show what a company owns (assets), how much it owes (liabilities), and how much stake or share the owners have in the business (shareholders’ equity).
-It's calculated with the following accounting formula:
+A balance sheet equation shows what a company owns (assets), how much it owes (liabilities), and how much stake or shares owners have in the business (shareholder’s equity).
+You can calculate it using the following accounting formula: